-GST Exclusive

-(c) Shipping

-(i) Navigation and Safety Services Fee Per ship visiting the Bay of Islands when the Master is exempt from compulsory pilotage

-Up to 3000 GT \$1.00/GT

-- (ii) Per ship visiting the Bay of Islands when the vessel's GT is more than 100 and less than 500 From 100 to 500 GT \$1.00/GT - (iii) Navigation and Safety Services Fee Per ship visiting the Poor Knights Area To Be Avoided under Maritime NZ approval for exemption from applicable Marine Protection Rules.

-Over 45 metres length overall \$1.00/GT

-(d) Shipping

-Navigation and Safety Services Fee Per ship visiting Whangaroa Harbour except when the ship is also visiting the Bay of Islands during the same voyage

-8. Harbourmaster's Navigation Safety Services Fee

-- (a) North Port Ltd \$110,000.00 - (b) For water transport operators not serviced by a port company, at actual time and cost. - (c) Where the actual costs on a labour time and plant recovery basis exceed the annual fee, the council will recover any balance on an actual cost basis. - 9.
-Applications for Reserved Area for Special Event (clause 3.13 of the Navigation Safety Bylaw 2012)

-Special Event Processing Fee \$145.00

-The council shall recover from the applicant all actual and reasonable costs incurred in arranging for the publication of a public notice.
-These costs are additional to the above fee.
+Chir GST Exclusive (c) (i) pping Navigation and Safety Services Fee Per ship visiting the Bay of Islands w from compulsory pilotage Up to 3000 GT \$1.00/GT (ii) Per ship visiting the Bay of Islands when the vessel's GT is more than 10 From 100 to 500 GT 0 and less than 500 \$1.00/GT (iii) Navigation and Safety Services Fee Per ship visiting the Poor Knights Area To Be Avoided under Maritime NZ approval for exemption from applicable Marine Protection Rules.
+Over 45 metres length overall \$1.00/GT (d) Shipping Navigation and Safety Services Fee Per ship visiting Whangaroa Harbour except when the ship is also visiting the Bay of Islands during the same voyage \$1,000.00 master's Navigation Safety Services Fee • , For th Port Ltd water transport operators not serviced by a port company, at actual time cost. \$110,000.00 (c) ere the actual costs on a labour time and plant recovery basis exceed the ual fee, the council will recover any balance on an actual cost basis.
+Nav Spec The incu igati cial E coun rred ons for Reserved Area for Special Event (clause 3.13 of the on Safety Bylaw 2012) vent Processing Fee cil shall recover from the applicant all actual and reasonable costs in arranging for the publication of a public notice.
+These costs are il to the above fee. \$145.00